newjersey/navigator.business.nj.gov/content/src/fundings/nj-zero-emission.md

 openDate: ""
 dueDate: ""
 descriptionMd: NJ ZIP is a pilot program that provides vouchers to businesses and institutions in the greater Newark, Camden, New Brunswick, and Shore areas to support purchases of new, medium-duty zero-emission vehicles.
----
+summaryDescriptionMd: >-
   NJ ZIP is a pilot program that provides vouchers to businesses and institutions in the greater Newark, Camden, New Brunswick, and Shore areas to support purchases of new, medium-duty zero-emission vehicles.
 ---

-### Eligibility
+## Eligibility

 - Businesses and nonprofits in the greater Newark, Camden, New Brunswick, and Shore areas purchasing one or more new zero-emission medium or heavy-duty vehicles